loisemuthoni/quote/README.md

 - This website can basically upload quotes and the user can like and dislike the quote or upvote or downvote.

 ## Setup Instructions
+- Clone this repo through git clone
+- Extract the file into your preferred location
+- Navigate to the index.html through the terminal.
+- Open the html file with your favourite browser.
+- Have internet connection

 ## Technology Used
 - HTML